 When a person sustains a personal injury that comes about through an accident not their fault, the negligence of others, or medical malpractice, to name a few examples, then other than addressing your medical issues, you should consider getting a lawyer to represent you.
 An example of this would be mesothelioma, which is a lung condition caused by exposure to asbestos.
-In this case you would want to contact an asbestos lawyer.
 Why would you need a lawyer if the person or entity responsible for your personal injury situation has insurance and the responsibility is clearly theirs?
 Very simply put, most people and companies, insurance coverage notwithstanding, will go to great lengths to avoid paying someone having suffered injuries caused by that party what they are actually entitled to under the laws of the particular state in which the personal injury occurred.

 An injured person receiving medical treatment and trying to heal after an accident, does not need the stress of trying to make the responsible party provide a reasonable settlement.
 Often, their medical condition makes this, even if possible, and unwise choice.
 This is where a reputable personal injury attorney comes in.
 Lawyers who specialize in obtaining settlements for personal injury cases work on contingency.
 That is, they foot all of the expenses, do all of the work and negotiations, and make sure that you get the maximum amount you are entitled to under the law for your particular circumstances, seriousness of your injury, pain and suffering, loss of income and wages, or ability to work in the future.
 If no settlement acceptable to you is made, then the lawyer doesn’t get paid.<!–adsensestart–>